starfruwuit/egr314report/docs/98todos.md

 - [ ] fix [landing page](https://starfruwuit.github.io/egr314report/)
 - [ ] fix links to not go back to template repo
 - [x] figure out color editing

+#### Schematic changes before going to PCB
+- [ ] switch to micro-USB-B instead of USB-A
+- [ ] use jumpers to switch between power supplies? or does fuse make that not necessary
+- [ ] add debugging pushbutton
+- [ ] use pull-up resistor with pushbutton
+- [ ]